Your first week of US college classes is exciting, but things don’t always go as planned.

 3. Unique Assignments

-You are not in high school anymore, and you will understand this during your first week of college.
-If you are used to simple papers, multiple-choice tests and class projects on a small scale, you may be surprised with the first week of class.
+Homework, class reading and even exams aren’t what they use to be — you’ll understand this during your first week of college.
+If you’re used to simple papers, multiple-choice tests, and class projects on a small scale, you may be surprised with the first week of class.
 Professors are often given a lot of freedom when planning courses.

 Instead of studying science in a lab, you may have to follow your adventurous professor on a walk to a mountain near campus to get an up-close look at rock formations.
 Your music class may consist of playing a modified version of “Name That Tune” as you are tested on your musical knowledge while you listen to selected songs.